-If you have a small bedroom, perhaps you can save money and space by building a platform bed.
-The benefit of switching to a platform bed in a small bedroom is the ease in which you can reach your storage items.
-Excess items that are commonly used can be stored in attractive baskets or stacked neatly in the built-in cubbies.
-The other reason platform beds work well in small spaces is that they generally sit lower to the ground, which opens up the eye to all the extra vertical space.Continue to 13 of 21 below.
+If you have a small bedroom, perhaps you can save money and space by building a platform bed with storage.
+Commonly used items can be stored in attractive baskets or stacked neatly in the built-in cubbies.
+An added benefit of platform beds in small spaces is that they generally sit lower to the ground, helping to expose all the extra vertical space.Continue to 13 of 21 below.

 13 of 21

 The more wall space you can utilize in a small room, the better you'll be able to function in the space.
 There are so many jewelry organizers that sit on top of a vanity, but if you're limited on space, opt to build one that hangs instead.
 To make this organizer, remove a frame's backing and glass, then insert some type of metal mesh.
 Add hooks or knobs to the bottom of the frame for necklaces.Continue to 14 of 21 below.

 Hang Produce on the Wall

 Some kitchens have tiny pantries or no pantry at all.
 If this is the case in your kitchen, your fruits and vegetables might be taking up valuable space on your countertop.
 Build a produce rack that can adhere to the end of your cabinets or wall to save space where you need it most.Continue to 15 of 21 below.